CosmicProxy-DEV/Cosmic-V2/README.md

 This says 97% html because of the gfiles Lmao

-Only deploy this with CodeSandbox and/or Render.
+Only deploy this with CodeSandbox.

 # What is cosmic?
 A stupid project made by a dumb kid in middle school.